rnietoe/Training/docs/AWS/03-Network.md

 To open up our apps to other VPCs, we can try:

-* Open up the VPC to the internet. everything will be public
+* if open up the VPC to the internet. everything will be public
-* use **VPC peering**.
+* you can use **VPC peering**.
 However, many relationships will be required
 * AWS Private Link peers many VPCs.
 They only require a NLB on the AWS VPC and a ENI on the customer VPC

 ### Transit Gateway